db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

-# Comprehensive Testing Guide for AureusERP
+# Comprehensive Testing Guide

-This guide provides a complete overview of testing practices, standards, and tools for the AureusERP project.
+This guide provides a complete overview of testing practices, standards, and tools for the project.
 It serves as the main entry point for all testing-related documentation.

 ## Table of Contents